awsdocs/amazon-sqs-developer-guide/doc_source/sqs-key-management.md

 ## Estimating AWS KMS costs<a name="sqs-estimate-kms-usage-costs"></a>

-To predict costs and better understand your AWS bill, you might want to know how often Amazon SQS uses your customer master key \(CMK\)\.
+To predict costs and better understand your AWS bill, you might want to know how often Amazon SQS uses your KMS key\.

 **Note**
 Although the following formula can give you a very good idea of expected costs, actual costs might be higher because of the distributed nature of Amazon SQS\.